 David’s name is on the Queensferry “Roll of Honour” as having survived and the Queensferry School Plaque as having died.
 They are both in the Queensferry War Memorial Institute.
 There is a David Jackson on the Memorial Plaque in St. Andrew’s Church, Garden City and I am assuming he is the same soldier, if you have any information to the contrary, please get in touch.

-There is a V. Jackson on the St. Ethelwold’s Church Memorial Screen that is to the left of the Altar, but I cannot find anything about him, so I am wondering if there was a mistake on the name, “V” being carved instead of “D” which could be mistaken verbally as they sound very much to same.
+There is a V. Jackson on the St. Ethelwold’s Church Memorial Screen that is to the left of the Altar, but I cannot find anything about him, so I am wondering if there was a mistake on the name, “V” being carved instead of “D”.
 If anyone knows of any information of a V. Jackson I would be very glad to hear from them to help solve his mystery.